sigit-purnomo/sigit-purnomo.github.io/_drafts/2020-05-15-collections-of-github-repository-in-python-for-object-detection.md

 ---
-title:  "Curated Lists of Github Repository about Object Detection"
+title:  "Collections of Github Repository in Python for Object Detection Task"
-excerpt: "Object detection is part of the computer vision tasks that related to identify or detect object from an image or video.
-I have tried to collect and curate some Python github repository that related to the object detection task, and the results were listed here.
-Please enjoy it! "
+excerpt: "Object detection is part of the computer vision tasks related to identify or detect an object from an image or video.
+I have tried to collect and curate some Python-based Github repository linked to the object detection task, and the results were listed here.
+Please enjoy it to support your research about object detection using Python! "
 date: 2020-05-13
-permalink: /posts/2020/05/curated-lists-of-publications-about-abstractive-summarization-from-arxiv/
+permalink: /posts/2020/05/collections-of-github-repository-in-python-for-object-detection-task/
 categories: [python-github-repository]
 tags: [object-detection]
 ---

-Object detection is part of the computer vision tasks that related to identify or detect object from an image or video.
-I have tried to collect and curate some Python github repository that related to the object detection task, and the results were listed here.
-Please enjoy it to suport your research about object detection using Python!
+Object detection is part of the computer vision tasks related to identify or detect an object from an image or video.
+I have tried to collect and curate some Python-based Github repository linked to the object detection task, and the results were listed here.
+Please enjoy it to support your research about object detection using Python!

 Last updated: **May 15, 2020** <br />
 Source      : [**Github**](https://github.com/)